Suicide Prevention in Specific Populations

 - When does it stop being assisted dying and becomes suicidality?

-- Quality of life and the existential motivator for living
+- Quality of life - an existential motivator for living

 - Depression and dying